|What is Metal Storm?

 Make sure the artist isn't already featured, before adding a new one!
 Multiple profiles for the same artist are a pain in the ass.

 If a musician has been in the band for more than one period of time (departed and then came back), please add him twice, for both periods.

-If there was a lineup change and a long break until a spot was filled, read up on old news whether guests or tour musicians jumped in during studio sessions (guests) or gigs (tour musicians).
+If there was a lineup change and a long break until a spot was filled, read up on old news whether guests or tour musicians jumped in during studio sessions or gigs (live musicians).

-If in doubt whether a musician was a 'session' or 'guest' one, Guest musicians are usually rather famous persons (most often, vocalists) from other bands, brought in for a couple of songs.
-Session musicians usually play on all/most album songs, and fill in for a missing instrument.
+If in doubt whether a musician was a 'studio' or 'guest' one, Guest musicians are usually rather famous persons (most often, vocalists) from other bands, brought in for a couple of songs.
+Studio musicians usually play on all/most album songs, and fill in for a missing instrument.

-Additional information can be submitted in artist profiles - picture, biography, website, birth date.
+Additional information can be submitted in artist profiles - picture, biography, official website, birth date.